 The summer festival scene is a hotbed of opportunity for the development of new work.
 Which festivals provide the best environment for your production?
 How do you submit, and what are some of the secrets to giving your submission a competitive edge?
 Once accepted, what is expected of you?
 More importantly, what goals along your developmental path can you reasonably expect to achieve from a festival showcase?
 And how do you distinguish yourself in the marketplace so that once you build it, they really will come?

 Doors open at 7pm for networking and refreshments, roundtable introductions of everyone in the room will start at 7:30pm – come prepared with your best 30-second summary of who you are, and what you need.
 Free for TRU members, $12 for non-members!
-Please call at least a day in advance (or way sooner) for reservations: 212/714-7628; or [email protected]
+Please call at least a day in advance (or way sooner) for reservations: 212/714-7628; or e-mail [email protected]

 The Playroom Theater, a small theater with a purpose on West Forty Sixth Street.
 Created by longtime theatrical producer Eric Krebs, The Playroom Theater features a 62-seat boutique theater, appropriate for rehearsals, readings, auditions, producers’ presentations and workshop productions.
 Conceived of as an artists’ workspace for writers, directors, composers, actors, producers and others committed to the professional theater arts and its industry.
 “The idea of The Playroom has grown out of my desire to create a small and financially manageable space in the heart of the theater district,” commented Krebs.
 “I want this to be a place where industry professionals can pop over for a reading, a backer’s audition or a small production of a work in progress.”
 For more information on The Playroom Theater, call Frankie Dailey, General Manager, at 212-967-8278.